syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## TITLE - Title Tag

 The Title tag is used to enter a title to the document.
-The &lt;title&gt; tag is displayed in the title bar of in the HTMLUI control, which is present at the top of the control.
+The <title> tag is displayed in the title bar of in the HTMLUI control, which is present at the top of the control.
 The title display can be toggled with the help of ShowTitle property of the HTMLUI control.
 This is a bool property, which when set to true displays the title bar over the control.
 The title tag is inserted in the head section of the document.